DragonX-cloud/dji_flutter_plugin/README.md

 #### Dji.videoFeedStart
 Starts the DJI Video Feeder.
-Triggers the DJI Camera Preview and streams raw H264 byte-stream to the `DjiFlutterApi.sendVideo(Stream stream)` method.
+Triggers the DJI Camera Preview and streams YUV420p rawvideo byte-stream to the `DjiFlutterApi.sendVideo(Stream stream)` method.
 The `Stream` class has a `data` property of type `Uint8List` optional.
 The byte-stream can be converted to MP4, HLS or any other format using FFMPEG (see example code).